JaywongWang/SST-Tensorflow/README.md

 You may download my trained model [here](https://pan.baidu.com/s/1mjBI2Nm).
 Please put them in checkpoints/.
 Change the file init_from in opt.py and run test.py !

-**Update:** The predicted action proposals for the test set can be found [here](https://pan.baidu.com/s/1nwa2VLv).
+**Update:** The predicted action proposals for the test set can be found in [Google Drive](https://drive.google.com/open?id=16D2Bzv7X1R-grxCmMY0crN3bFo5ylit4) or [Baidu Drive](https://pan.baidu.com/s/1nwa2VLv).
 The result figures are put in results/1.
 They are slightly better than the reported ones.

 <table>
   <tr>